ChanthaKammer/fs-journal/journal/09/questions.md

 02. What is the `Singleton` design pattern?

 > Singleton is having only one instance of a class.
-An example of this would be AppState since there is only one instance of it used globally to access the variables within in.
+An example of this would be AppState since there is only one instance of it used globally to access the variables within it.

 03. What is the `Observer` design pattern?